csc-training/summerschool/gpu/exercises/fundamentals/08-sycl/Readme.md

 # SYCL Exercises
 SYCL codes can be compiled using one of the two implementations, **OneAPI** or **AdaptiveCPP**.

 A different rocm module is used, **rocm/6.2.2**.

-SYCL codes are ran the same way as a usual GPU or CPU applciations depending on the desire target device.
+SYCL applications are executed the same way as a usual GPU or CPU applications depending on the desire target device.

 ## OneAPI + AMD Plug-in
 ### Set-up the modules and paths